2001-Thu Feb 23 04:42:07 MST 2017

 If you are considering a new pet, there are some important factors to consider before you commit.

-Dogs and cats give us far more than we can give them when it comes to love and devotion.
+cats give us far more than we can give them when it comes to love and devotion.
 But it's important to be aware of the cost of adding a pet to your family — in terms of both money and time.

 Pets require a substantial financial commitment; the shelter adoption fee or breeder cost is only the beginning of this investment.
 Ongoing